Design-Based Cross-Validation for Comparing Small Area Estimators: Additional simulation results

 To support the analysis presented in the main text, this section provides additional visual evaluation of model performance, error decomposition, and cross-validation reliability.
-Figure \ref{fig:S_map1_diff} initializes this assessment by illustrating the spatial distribution of estimation bias across Admin 1 regions, comparing direct estimates and three model-based approaches ($\mathcal{M}_1, \mathcal{M}_2, \mathcal{M}_3$) against the known population truth.
+Figure \ref{fig:S_map1_diff} begins this assessment by illustrating the spatial distribution of estimation bias across provinces, comparing direct estimates and three model-based approaches ($\mathcal{M}_1, \mathcal{M}_2, \mathcal{M}_3$) against the known population truth.
 Figure \ref{fig:S_score_scatter_national} compares the naive and adjusted CV scores against the two oracle MSE estimands.
 Figure \ref{fig:S_theo3} validates the approximated error bounds against the true remainder terms.
-Finally, Figure \ref{fig:S_score_hist_sub_h} disaggregates the CV scores and show a distribution of the area-specific scores across the ten provinces, which clearly illustrates which provinces drive the differences in the scores.
+Finally, Figure \ref{fig:S_score_hist_sub_h} disaggregates the CV scores and shows a distribution of the area-specific scores across the ten provinces, which clearly illustrates which provinces drive the differences in the scores.